jizhihang/pandora/README.md

 tail -f -n 100 /path/to/the/log/file
 ```

-## Extracting Tamura descriptors in your project ##
+## Extracting SURF and Tamura descriptors in your project ##
 The purposes of this tutorial is to use pandora as an external library in your project in order to extract the Tamura Histogram of a given image.
-Assuming you have build and install pandora into your local maven repository (see previous [section](#build-as-a-library)).
+Assuming you have build and install pandora into your local maven repository (see previous [section](#build-as-a-library)),

-First you have to add the maven dependency of the pandora library into the `pom.xml` file of your project, like so,
+first you have to add the maven dependency to the pandora library into the `pom.xml` file of your project, like so,

 ```
 <dependency>